Metrics Agent

 - metricsagent.demo.do.metricsagent.io:9090

-The target must be specified as a hostname, not as an HTTP(S) URL.
+Specify the target as a hostname, not as an HTTP(S) URL.
 For instance, to scrape the target located at http://metricsagent.demo.do.metricsagent.io:9090, enter metricsagent.demo.do.metricsagent.io:9090 in the targets field.

 For further details, refer to the Configuration and the API documentation.